Please take a look at the FAQs below before contacting us.

 I need some medical advice.
 Can you help?

 Sorry, I can’t.
 I have a certification in plant-based nutrition from the T. Colin Campbell Foundation.
-That means I know A LOT about how plant-based foods, but it doesn’t mean I am a nutritionist or doctor.
+That means I know A LOT about plant-based foods, but it doesn’t mean I am a nutritionist or doctor.
 I cannot give you medical advice here or via email and will not be able to respond to you.
 My focus is guiding and teaching – and giving people more confidence in their food choices and providing recipes that make you feel good.

 Did eating a plant-based diet cure your endometriosis?

 No, there is no cure for endometriosis.
 But changing my diet and adding more wellness practices do help manage my symptoms in a huge way!
 My cookbook, One Part Plant, provides a lot more information on the topic.
+Please also check out our sister site Know Your Endo for everything endometriosis.

 Are you vegan?